taadith/personal-website-dev/content/blog/2025/april/the-blog-went-down-oh-no.md

 On the flip side, working in the cloud gives me flexibility on what OS I can choose to use.
 I’m pretty familiar with using ***[Ubuntu](https://en.wikipedia.org/wiki/Ubuntu){:target=”_blank”}***, a Linux distribution, from messing around with VMs on my personal machine and class assignments during my undergrad.
-I wanted to quickly get the website back and running, so I just went with what I was most familiar with!
+I wanted to get the website up and running again, so I just went with what I was most familiar with!

 ### the web restaurant